 Expected credit losses are measured using a provisioning matrix based on actual credit loss experience over the past three years and adjusted, when required, to take into account current macro-economic factors.
 For certain customers the Group applies experienced credit judgement that is determined to be predictive of the risk of loss to assess the expected credit loss, taking into account external ratings, financial statements and other available information.
-The following table provides information about the exposure to credit risk and expected credit losses for trade receivables and accrued income from individual customers as at 31 March 2020.
+The following table provides information about the exposure to credit risk and expected credit losses for trade receivables and accrued income from individual customers as at 31 March 2021.

 Expected credit loss rate Gross carrying amount £m Loss allowance £m Credit- impaired

-Accrued income 3.6% 28.1 (1.0) No
+Accruedincome 3.6% 34.4 (1.3) No

-Current 3.6% 22.4 (1.0) No
+Current 3.6% 21.8 (0.8) No

-Past due 1-30 days 8.3% 2.6 (0.2) No
+Past due 1-30 days 8.3% 1.5 (0.1) No

-Past due 31-60 days 33.6% 0.5 (0.1) No
+Past due 31-60 days 33.6% 0.9 (0.3) No

-Past due 61-90 days 40.4% 0.4 (0.1) No
+Past due 61-90 days 74.9% 0.1 (0.1) No

-More than 91 days past due 80.5% 2.5 (2.0) No
+More than 91 days past due 82.5% 1.9 (1.6) No

-56.5 (4.4)
+60.6 (4.2)

-Actual credit loss experience over the past three years was adjusted to take into account current macro-economic uncertainty due to the impact of COVID-19.
+At both the current and prior year end, actual credit loss experience over the past three years was adjusted to take into account current macro-economic uncertainty due to the impact of COVID-19.